willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/6-multibranch.md

 So far we've learned:

 * What a Pipeline Template is (the business logic of your pipeline).
-* How to create some mock pipeline libraries (just Groovy files implementing a `call()` method inside a directory in a repository).
+* How to create some mock Pipeline Libraries (just Groovy files implementing a `call()` method inside a directory in a repository).
-* What the pipeline configuration does (defines libraries to implement the template so it actually does things).
+* What the Pipeline Configuration does (defines libraries to implement the template so it actually does things).
-* How to use the same pipeline template with two different tech stacks by modifying the pipeline configuration.
+* How to use the same pipeline template with two different tech stacks by modifying the Pipeline Configuration.

 Next, we're going to learn how to apply a Pipeline Template to an entire GitHub repository.

-This is a more realistic scenario and it has the added benefit of taking the Pipeline Template and pipeline configuration file out of the Jenkins UI and storing them in a pipeline configuration repository.
+This is a more realistic scenario and it has the added benefit of taking the Pipeline Template and Pipeline Configuration file out of the Jenkins UI and storing them in a Pipeline Configuration repository.

 ## Move the Pipeline Template to a Repository

 When creating libraries, we created a GitHub JTE library repository and stored the libraries in a subdirectory called `libraries`.
 In this example, we can create a new subdirectory at the root of the repository called `pipeline-configuration`.

 !!! note
-    The actual names of the `libraries` and `pipeline-configuration` subdirectories do not matter and are configurable, the convention is to keep them named like this, however.
+    The actual names of the `libraries` and `pipeline-configuration` subdirectories don't matter and are configurable, the convention is to keep them named like this, however.

 Within this `pipeline-configuration` directory create a file called `Jenkinsfile` and populate it with the same contents as the `Pipeline Template` text box in the Jenkins UI.